 Learn More About Google Slides Infographics

 There’s a lot more to creating infographics than we can cover in this post.
-If you want to learn more about creating an effective infographic on Google Slides, then check out these articles:
+To learn more about creating an effective infographic on Google Slides, then check out these articles:

-- Google SlidesWhat Is an Infographic & How It Can Help Your PresentationSharon Hurley Hall
+- Google SlidesWhat Is an Infographic & How It Can Help Your Presentation? (+ Expert Tips)Sharon Hurley Hall

 - PresentationsHow to Make Great Charts (& Graphs) in Google Slides: With 3 Easy Template ExamplesSarah Joy